For Winter Coats This Year, The Snuggle Is Real

 Pro tip: Shop the men's section.
 This men's Patagonia jacket has an oversize cut and long-length sleeves that are (probably unintentionally) on-trend.

-Here's an homage to the original: Norma Kamali first created her signature coat from the sleeping bag she slept in after her divorce.
+Here's an homage to the original: Normal Kamali first created her signature coat from the sleeping bag she slept in after her divorce.

 There are some great examples of brands giving old classic coat shapes a bit of a twist.
 Here, rag & bone updates the flight bomber with a longer torso and lacing up the side.

-MSGM's oversized spots will make you as recognisable as a Kusama original.
+MSGM's oversized spots will make you as recognizable as a Kusama original.

 The snuggle vibes don't end at just coats.
 Puffer scarves, mittens, and vests can also help you amp up the volume.